Chapter 07: Color, Material & Finish (CMF)

 What is CMF Design?

 CMF (Color, Material, Finish) is the discipline of specifying the surface qualities of products.
-It's where technical engineering meets emotional design.
+This is where technical engineering meets emotional design.

 Impact: